sindresorhus/figures/readme.md

 # figures

-> Unicode symbols with Windows CMD fallbacks
+> Unicode symbols with fallbacks for older terminals

 [![](screenshot.png)](index.js)

 [*and more...*](index.js)

-Windows CMD only supports a [limited character set](http://en.wikipedia.org/wiki/Code_page_437).
+Terminals such as Windows Console Host (and CMD) only support a [limited character set](http://en.wikipedia.org/wiki/Code_page_437).

 ## Install